 Taking Cues From Nature: Spring Season Meditations for Personal Growth

-Being mindful of Nature’s ebb and flow aligns us with the ecological forces that turn tides, and move mountains, until living in biological trust & comfort… comes with ease.
+Being mindful of Nature’s ebb and flow aligns us with the ecological forces that turn tides, and move mountains, until living in biological harmony & ideal health… comes with ease.

 Fire has come to be associated with devastation in modern culture, yet flame was traditionally recognized for its unparalleled rejuvenating properties.
 In fact, this agricultural practice is called “a prescribed burn” because it is so healthy for the fields.
 Sometimes natural or controlled brush fires can prevent those same forests from burning out of control, or to the ground, later.
 Some varieties of trees require the high heat of flame for their seeds to germinate.
 While we, in modernity, see fire as something we must fight.
 The cues given by nature can be the highest in value.
 Simple.
 Powerful.
 Easeful.
 That is how nature operates.
 If we tune into the environment around us, we too can navigate the creative energy behind the cycles & seasons of our lives.